Last issue: March 2017

 Industry News and Other Items of Interest

 • Remember that manufacturing data reports from the Institute for Supply Management (ISM) are released on or about the first of every month and can be accessed at ISM.
-The March 1 report says activity in manufacturing expanded in February, and the overall economy grew for the 93rd consecutive month.
-Also, of the 18 manufacturing industries included in the January report, the computers and electronics products sector was one of 17 reporting growth.
+The April 3 report says activity in manufacturing expanded in March and the overall economy grew for the 94th consecutive month.
+Also, of the 18 manufacturing industries included in the March report, the computers and electronics products sector was one of 17 reporting growth.

 • Worldwide sales of semiconductors hit a record $30.6 billion in January, an increase of 13.9 percent compared to the same period in 2016, according to the Semiconductor Industry Association.
 January marked the semiconductor industry’s largest year-to-year growth rate since November 2010.
 Visit SourceToday to view the full report.

 • One in five companies has begun rolling out Internet of Things (IoT) services and products.
 Half of surveyed companies say IoT will be an important part of their business strategy.
 See ElectronicsWeekly for more information.

 • Advances in semiconductor technologies, capacitors, magnetics and packaging are needed to drive growth in the U.S. power electronics industry, according to a new report from the Power Electronics Industry Collaborative.
 It will also require collaboration in the supply chain and ecosystem to advance the domestic power electronics industry.
 Learn more at EPSNews.

 • The public cloud has the potential to become a global utility, analogous to electricity — driving higher valuations for cloud providers and more widespread adoption by business customers, according to Morgan Stanley.
 Analysts present that scenario as a realistic “bull case” in a report that takes a look at the potential valuations of cloud providers such as Amazon Web Services, Microsoft Azure, Google Cloud Platform and IBM.
 See the full report at GeekWire.